ermo/abireport-rs/DESIGN_NOTES.md

 # Introduction

-The goal of this PoC is to build out an architecture allowing for capture and offline checking of captured ABI information for ELF build artefacts.
+The goal of this PoC is to build out an architecture allowing for capture and offline checking of ABI information for ELF build artefacts.

 ## Definitions